mnguye49/finalProject/SRS.md

 * **REQ-8:**
   * **Description:** The user must be able to cancel their order within one day of placing it.
   * **Type:** Functional
   * **Rationale:** This will ensure that customers can cancel their orders and get a refund.
-However, if the order has already been processes and is being made they shouldn't be able to cancel it so putting a one day time limit is important
+However, if the order has already been processed and is being made they shouldn't be able to cancel it so putting a one day time limit is important
-  * **Testing:**
+  * **Testing:** We can place two orders into a list and cancel one immediately while we wait for 2 days to cancel the other.

 * **REQ-9:**
   * **Description:** The website must send the a reciept to the customer with order details and a tracking number and an estimaed date of arrival.